PunkDeFunk/stream-screensaver/README.md

 2 - setup xscreensaver.
 vi ~/.xscreensaver
 Insert after your last screensaver
-         "Stream ScreenSaver"                                                \
-                                  ~/stream-screensaver/stream.py   \
-                                  $XSCREENSAVER_WINDOW                      \n\
+"Stream ScreenSaver" /path/to/bin/stream-screensaver/stream.py $XSCREENSAVER_WINDOW \n\

 3 - Enable screensaver using xscreensaver-demo
-Select Stream ScreenSaver
+Select Stream Screensaver in xscreensaver-demo

 4 - Lock your session and see if it works.
 It might take some time to load the stream.